Tools & Talismans #30 Jude Stewart

 Library card: I’m a nonfiction writer besotted with the thrill of finding out something strange that’s actually also true.
 At the same time, I’m well aware that creative nonfiction bends reality to the narrator’s ends and that truth is only its raw and most stimulating material.
 Libraries are indispensable to oddballs like me: reliable, well-ordered troves of potential surprise.

 Gym lock: I can’t write well without sleeping well, and for that exercise is key.
 Also, I have a toddler son, so exercise is that rare commodity: me-time.

 Highlighter-yellow: I’ve written a book about color, ROY G. BIV — and as such you get asked a lot what your favorite color is.
 I had to think long and hard about that, but then I realized it was dumb-obvious: an acidy lemon-yellow.
 I own six pairs of shoes in this shade, unbelievably enough, and scads of accessories to boot.
 This color brings me tremendous energy and cheer, and it’s funny as hell somehow.
 It also matches nothing — therefore goes handsomely with everything.

 Last but not least are the three matchboxes in the middle.
 I wrote an article for Design Observer about my grandma’s matches collection, which spans the 1940s to 1970s (with my own, more contemporary additions).
 That essay gets at a certain aesthetic feeling I prize: the beauty of fleeting or forgettable things.
 I love this quote by the art critic John Berger: “The ephemeral is not the opposite of the eternal.
 The opposite of the eternal is the forgotten.”
 That pretty well sums up what I'm trying to notice, and capture, in my writing.

-Jude Stewart is a Creative Writer and Visual Culture Observer.
+Jude Stewart • Creative Writer.
+Visual Culture Observer.